Taxel/PlexTraktSync/README.md

 ## Setup

-To setup this on your own machine, first clone or download this repo.
+To set up the script on your own machine, first clone or download this repo.

 This should install the required Python packages:
 ```